Macau casino workers demand bigger share of the winnings

 Casino operators are competing for skilled workers and have announced bonuses and compensation schemes.
 Wynn Resorts awarded 1,000 shares to each of its 7,500 employees this year on top of company bonuses, while Melco said it would offer management courses to existing employees and scholarships to their children.

-Steve Wynn told a conference call in late July that Macau operators would be able to overcome labour challenges.
+Steve Wynn told a conference call in late July that Macau operators would be able to overcome labor challenges.